alexandroid000/old-website/index.md

  in the Electrical and Computer Engineering Department at Cornell University.

-**Research Interests:** Design of algorithms and data structures for robust motion and task planning for mobile robots, with a focus on *minimality*.
+**Research Interests:** Design of algorithms and data structures for robust motion and task planning of mobile robots, with a focus on *minimalism*.
 I'm interested in minimality both theoretically and practically.
-On the theory side, I'm interested in problems such as finding the minimum sensor information required to complete a task, or in minimum-complexity controllers.
-On the practical side, I'm interested in both making robots more sustainable (longer battery life, etc) and applying simple robots to solve data collection problems in agriculture, ecology, etc.
+On the theory side, I'm interested in problems such as finding the minimum sensor information required to complete a task, or computing minimum-complexity controllers.
+On the practical side, I'm interested in both making robots more sustainable (longer battery life, etc) and applying simple robots to solve problems in agriculture, ecology, etc.

 My Ph.D. was focused on motion planning for robots that have structured interactions with boundaries of their environment.
 Examples include robot